Skip to Content Top

 Ice Dams

-An ice dam is essentially a buildup of ice on your roof (usually in the gutter) that forms during heavy snowfall in extremely low temperatures.
+An ice dam a buildup of ice on your roof (usually in the gutter) that forms during heavy snowfall in extremely low temperatures.
 Ice damming on your roof can be a symptom of poor attic insulation, and it can even lead to further damage, such as water leaks.

 What are the signs of an ice dam?
 Here are a few: